Classic Butter Pie Pastry Recipe

 - 1 cup cold butter, cubed

-- 1. In a large bowl, combine flour and salt; cut in the butter until crumbly.
-Gradually add water, tossing with a fork until dough holds together when pressed.
+- 1. Combine flour and salt; cut in butter until crumbly.
+Gradually add ice water, tossing with a fork until dough holds together when pressed.

-- 2. For single-crust pie: Form into a disk and wrap in plastic wrap; refrigerate for 1 hour or until easy to handle.
+- 2. For a single-crust pie: Shape into a disk; wrap in plastic.
+Refrigerate 1 hour or overnight.

-- 3. On a lightly floured surface, roll out pastry to fit a 9-in. pie plate.
-Transfer pastry to pie plate.
-Trim pastry to 1/2 in. beyond edge of plate; flute edges.
+- 3. On a lightly floured surface, roll dough to a 1/8-in.-thick circle; transfer to a 9-in. pie plate.
+Trim pastry to 1/2 in. beyond rim of plate; flute edge.
 Fill or bake according to recipe directions.

-- 4. For double-crust pie: Divide dough in half so that one portion is slightly larger than the other; wrap each in plastic wrap.
-Refrigerate for 1 hour or until easy to handle.
+- 4. For a double-crust pie: Divide dough in half.
+Shape each into a disk; wrap in plastic.
+Refrigerate 1 hour or overnight.

-- 5. On a lightly floured surface, roll out larger portion of dough to fit a 9-in. pie plate.
-Transfer pastry to pie plate.
-Trim pastry even with edge of plate.
+- 5. On a lightly floured surface, roll one half of dough to a 1/8-in.-thick circle; transfer to a 9-in. pie plate.
+Trim pastry even with rim.
 Add filling.
-Roll out remaining pastry to fit top of pie; place over filling.
-Trim, seal and flute edges.
+Roll remaining dough to a 1/8-in.-thick circle.
+Place over filling.
+Trim, seal and flute edge.
 Cut slits in top.
 Bake according to recipe directions.
 Yield: pastry for one 9-inch pie.

 1/8 piece pastry for a single crust pie equals 173 calories, 12 g fat (7 g saturated fat), 31 mg cholesterol, 165 mg sodium, 15 g carbohydrate, 1 g fiber, 2 g protein.